yalevras/obsidian/Brain/Work/Updates/September.md

 - ok last thing i did was try to do a final change i think the pause flag was not being set back after a new od result was detected so i added that but when i tried it out i got an invalid ekf out flag error so i'm going to try again tomorrow

 Sept.
 25th
+- just looking at unit steps until 10, then i'm gonna work on the last bit of rover pausing stuff
+- after that i'll go back to unit testing, and maybe after that work on the msi compression once misst is free